 Can’t Zika be passed from person to person?
 How easily does it spread?

 A person with Zika can only pass the virus on to another person via intercourse.
 Once individuals recover from the illness, however, traces of the virus disappear completely within a matter of days or, at most, a week.
-This means that people formerly infected with the virus can’t pass it on to other people (via intercourse) or mosquitoes that bite them.
+This means that people formerly infected with the virus can’t pass it on to other people (via intercourse); mosquitoes that bite them, too, won’t be able to carry the virus.
 An infant conceived after the virus has left the blood of the infected person will be safe from the virus.

 What are the symptoms of Zika?